 University Teaching Council

 Dr. Goodell is working with the University Faculty Affairs committee to propose the formation of a University Teaching Council, which was approved in Spring 2019 and will convene for the first time in Fall 2019.
 The UTC will provide advice and guidance on activities to support the mission of the CFE, and to assist the Center leadership and staff with the allocation of program funding, judging teaching awards and establishing a new annual Provost’s Teaching Summit.

 Dr. Goodell is Professor of Mathematics Education, Department of Teacher Education and has taught at Cleveland State University since 1999.
-She currently teaches courses for undergraduate and graduate students in mathematics methods and practicum and qualitative research.
+She currently teaches courses for undergraduate and graduate students in mathematics education and qualitative research.
 Her research interests focus on equity, reform and professional development issues in the teaching and learning of mathematics and related disciplines in high-schools and universities.
 Dr. Goodell was instrumental in bringing the UTeach model to Cleveland State University, and is the Education Co-Director for the CSUTeach program.
-She was appointed Director the Center for Faculty Excellence in July 2016.
+She was appointed Director the Center for Faculty Excellence in July of 2016.